raystubbs/subzero/README.md

 - `:#internals` - A map of fields to set on the component's [`ElementInternals`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals).
 - `:#on-host` - Like `:#on`, but registers the listeners on the element itself, rather than its ShadowRoot.
+Also supports special sugar keys:
+    - `:#states` - Sets `ElementInternals#states` from a collection of keywords
+    - `:#value` - Sets the form value (only for form associated components)
+    - `:#validity` - Should be a map of `{:message ? :anchor ? :report? ?}`.
+Calls
+      `ElementInternals#setValidity` with the given message and anchor.
+If `:report?` is truthy, also calls `ElementInternals#reportValidity`.

 ## Performance Optimization
-Use `#:tag` in combination with laziness and function substitution to optimize rendering performance progressively as bottlenecks are found.
+Use `:#tag` in combination with laziness and function substitution to optimize rendering performance progressively as bottlenecks are found.
 A node whose tag is the same across renders has the following performance advantages:
 - Its props don't need to be compared with the previous version, they're assumed